 - If you delay your investment contributions until your 50s, if retirement age is 65, you’ll need to contribute more than 5 times as much to get the same portfolio value as a 20-year-old; you’ve lost too much compounding time.
-Use this calculator and try some math yourself.

 - If you don’t save for retirement until age 50, be prepared to give up middle-class luxuries like annual vacations.
 Chances are you won’t able to afford those on a fixed income.